 July 11-July 27, 2014

 The London Program features two separate courses for undergraduates and graduate students, and a variety of content-related learning experiences in central London.

-Excursions of interest feature an angel tour at Highgate Cemetary, research on Roman London and militant suffragists at the Museum of London, and on Virginia Woolf at her home in Sussex, and in the holdings of the Women’s Library.
-Other excursions may include trips to view the design history and fashion trends in Britain at the Victoria and Albert Museum of Textiles and Design, exploring the Indian and Bangladeshi communities of London at Brick Lane, as well as related exhibits at the British Library, the British Museum, and the Tate Modern.
-Students will also get to visit Oxford, touring the campuses and seeing what college life in England is like.
-We will also take a day trip to Stonehenge, Avebury, and the West Kennet Long Barrow.
+Excursions of interest feature an angel tour at Highgate Cemetery, research on Roman London and militant suffragists at the Museum of London, review of Dickens manuscripts at the National Art Library, housed within the Victoria and Albert Museum, and related exhibits at the British Library, the British Museum, and the Docklands Museum.
 Time in London will also be allowed for general sightseeing, so that students can experience the London Eye, Shakespeare’s Globe, the Tower of London and the like.

 Please contact Adrienne McCormick for additional information.